-We used the bottom-up, cost-effective mitigation potentials from Roe et al. (2021) for most targets in the Forests and Land section, which collectively are in line with pathways that limit global warming to 1.5°C, including the 14 GtCO2e/yr mitigation target established in Roe et al. (2019).
+We used the bottom-up, cost-effective mitigation potentials from Roe et al. (2021) for most targets in the forests and land sector, which collectively are in line with pathways that limit global warming to 1.5° C, including the 14 GtCO2e/yr mitigation target established in Roe et al. (2019).